blackhatflow/blog/crypto_it_google.md

 #### Lander

 this is optional,  if the safe page by default don't match your ad angle, then:

 1. go to lander, choose another safe page and note the lander id

 2. use s={id} in your campaign link ( s= stand for safe page)

+If this is still confusing, please read [here](customize_lander):

 ![](https://raw.githubusercontent.com/blackhatflow/storage/master/2020/01/16-20-53-52-Screen%20Shot%202020-01-16%20at%208.53.04%20PM.png)